MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

 :::image type="content" source="media\app-governance\app-governance-add-on-arch.png" alt-text="The integration of app governance with Azure AD and Defender for Cloud Apps." lightbox="media\app-governance\app-governance-add-on-arch.png":::

 App governance sends its alerts to Microsoft 365 Defender to enable more detailed analysis of app-based security incidents.
-App governance alerts show up in Microsoft 365 Defender alerts list as alerts with the Detection source field set to "App Governance"
+App governance alerts show up in Microsoft 365 Defender alerts list as alerts with the Detection source field set to "App Governance".